 We spend our working lives looking forward to an old age in which we can happily indulge in holidays and hobbies – but now it seems the typical nest egg put aside will vanish just seven years after retirement.
 The result is that the average Briton will have to contend without any savings at all

 Seminar – Will you have Peace of Mind in Retirement?
-A Special Seminar has been organised in Beeston, Nottingham, with advice on a problem many elderly people face – selling their home to fund residential or nursing care.
-Peace of Mind in Retirement is designed for anyone over the age of 65 or with elderly
+A Special Seminar was organised in Beeston, Nottingham, with advice on a problem many elderly people face – selling their home to fund residential or nursing care.
+Peace of Mind in Retirement is designed for anyone over the age of 65 or with elderly parents.
+The

 A former Lord Mayor of Nottingham, Cllr.
 John Hartshorne, attended a Pre-Retirement Course at the Council House, organised by the Nottingham and District Pre-Retirement Council.
 He said: “The course was very informative and covered a wide range of subjects, including Finance, Health, Income Tax, Pensions/Benefits and included pointers on how to get the best out

-In 2017 the Nottingham & District Pre-Retiement Council celebrated their 50th Birthday.
-They have been based on the High Road at Beeston for 35 years and before this in Nottingham City Centre.
-Each year, over 250 people have attended our courses and have gained valuable help and support.
+In 2018 the Nottingham & District Pre-Retirement Council celebrate their 51st Birthday.
+They have been based on the High Road at Beeston for 38 years and before this in Nottingham City Centre.
+Each year, over 200 people have attended our courses and have gained valuable help and support.
 We have received so many letters, e mails

 Welcome to WordPress.
 This is your first post.
 Edit or delete it, then start blogging!